 Wednesday is the day for leaf pick up.

-Please put them out on Tuesday evening or Wednesday morning before 8 a.m.
-When leaves are not in clear bags or are mixed with other garbage or yard waste, the City must pay a “tipping fee” for disposal at the wast handling facility.
+Please put them out on Tuesday evening or Wednesday morning before 7:00 a.m.
+Leaves that are not in clear bags or are mixed with other garbage or yard waste will not be picked up.
 Please help the City avoid unnecessary fees by bagging your leaves separately in clear plastic bags.

 Composting is great for growing flowers and vegetables: it returns nutrients to the soil and saves City labor and equipment costs.
 More information on composting is available at City Hall